Wolf-0ne/image_ranking/ReadMe.md

 ## ToDo

 - Add option for second pass with Feature Detection to focus on images not in groups
-- Add metadata checks ( for lens changes or to catch image overlap in sequences between my two cameras )
-  - Metadata checks are just fairly simple shortcuts to avoid processing (model, lens, date).
-- Add Group Tagging
+- Add Group Tagging to xmp files
 - Add Object Detection ( dog, person, flower, rock?, landscape, etc ) to improve group tagging